 I get it.
 Much and all as I enjoy a good Negroni there are times when they are just too bitter for me.
 So, how does one participate without um.. actually drinking a Negroni?

-Well, lucky for you (and me!) there are lots of variations on this classic cocktail.
-The Part Time Lover (made with tequila) or, this… the Contessa Cocktail, developed by John Gertsen, a bartender at Boston’s Drink.
+Well, lucky for you (and me!) there are lots of Negroni variations!
+From the The Part-Time Lover (made with tequila) or, this… the Contessa Cocktail, developed by John Gertsen, a bartender at Boston’s Drink.
 The Contessa Cocktail is a lighter, less bitter twist on the classic and is my choice for Negroni Week!

 So, if you need me, I’m the one with the large sunglasses and the Contessa Cocktail in her hand!